Lay & Professional Leadership

 Partnership:

 Our greatest priority and pride lies in fostering trusting and creative partnerships among our professional team and lay leaders.
 Only by working together in close collaboration will we respond vigorously and wisely to the shared challenges and opportunities before us.
 We aspire to exemplify this “secret sauce” found within the culture of the greater Baltimore Jewish community.
-Please meet our professional team as of July 1, 2021, the board of Na’aleh, and the many volunteers serving on our councils, committees, and task forces.
+Please meet our professional team, the board of Na’aleh, and the many volunteers serving on our councils, committees, and task forces.

 Board Members

-Fred is Vice Chair of the Board and member of the Na’aleh Executive Committee.
-He is the immediate past Chair of the ACHARAI Advisory Council.
+Fred is the Chair of the Na’aleh board.
+He is the past Chair of the ACHARAI Advisory Council.
 Fred’s involvement with Jewish leadership and philanthropy began many years ago as the initial Chair of The Associated’s Connections Committee.
 Since that time, he has been a sustained and committed volunteer serving as Co-Chair (with his wife Tammy) of the Blum Seminar, Super Sunday (again with Tammy), and as Board Chair of Johns Hopkins Hillel and Capital Camps and Retreat Center.
 Fred is currently a board member of the JCC, where he Co-Chairs the Camp Committee and its DEIJ task force, a proud member of Cohort V of the ACHARAI Fellows Program (AFP), and a graduate of the Baltimore Jewish Council’s leadership development program.

 Fred is a past recipient of the Harry S. Greenstein Young Leadership Award and the Exemplar of Excellence for Thoughtful and Strategic Leadership Award from Hillel International.
 He is an attorney and partner at Bennett & Heyman.
 P.A, and he and Tammy are the proud parents of sons Adam and Ethan.